archer-yz/py_aff3ct/README.md

 $ doxygen Doxyfile
 ```

-!!! info
+> [!note]
-	Generated XML document will be used for creating Python wrappers.
+> Generated XML document will be used for creating Python wrappers.

 ## Compile `py_aff3ct`